 But it didn’t help him.
 In the first round of the presidential election, held last month, he managed only 35.0% of the vote, three and a half points behind his main rival, Alan Gagloyev.
 Sunday was the runoff, and Gagloyev duly prevailed with 54% of the vote.
 Bibilov promptly conceded defeat.

-Obviously, in few of South Ossetia’s situations, none of the candidates were ever likely to be in any way anti-Russian.
+Obviously, in view of South Ossetia’s situation, none of the candidates were ever likely to be in any way anti-Russian.
 Nonetheless, it’s interesting to see that Russia’s own manifest lack of democracy has not been fully exported to all of its possessions.

 Additional note on Northern Ireland: added Friday 12.25pm

 I said above that the largest political designation (unionist, nationalist or other) gets to nominate the first minister – that’s not right, and it’s worth taking the time to explain why.